 In this video, massage therapist Amber Lynn Vitale explains how moving the pressure across your eyebrows can encourage the movement of the fluid that has got stuck there as well.

 First, place your fingers at the beginning of each of your eyebrows close to the centre where they do not meet, then lean forward and rest your head against your fingers and place your elbows on a flat surface.
 After a few seconds when you start to feel the pressure shift, slide your fingers towards the middle of each eyebrow.
-Hold it there until you begin to feel a slight lightness in the pressure and then move your fingers again, this time towards the end of each eyebrow.
-You can now either hold it steady creating a stable acupressure point or you can run your fingers in tiny circles in order to stimulate the flow of fuid away from your forehead, giving you quick pain relief.
-Once the liquid if flowing, you will feel that the pressure in the centre of your head is also beginning to disperse.
+Hold it there until you begin to feel a slight tightness in the pressure and then move your fingers again, this time towards the end of each eyebrow.
+You can now either hold it steady creating a stable acupressure point or you can run your fingers in tiny circles to stimulate the flow of fluid away from your forehead, giving you quick pain relief.
+Once the liquid is flowing, you will feel that the pressure in the centre of your head is also beginning to disperse.

-Usually massages are great for our bodies and make us feel good, so why not try a mini-massage when you are feeling like a knot of sinus pressure is building up in your head?
+Usually, massages are great for our bodies and make us feel good, so why not try a mini-massage when you are feeling like a knot of sinus pressure is building up in your head?
 In this video, massage therapist Heather Wibbels shows you how you can pull the fluid from your head with a quick and easy mini-massage.

-However some people may find this uncomfortable.
-If that is the case for you, cross your hands and make a V shape and then use the same pumping motion on the sides of your neck so that the lymph fluid is released.
-In both of these movements a lymphatic vacuum is created and it helps move the fluid that is collected in your sinuses to drain downwards and away from your head.
+However, some people may find this uncomfortable.
+If that is the case for you, cross your hands and make a V shape, and then use the same pumping motion on the sides of your neck so that the lymph fluid is released.
+In both of these movements, a lymphatic vacuum is created and it helps move the fluid that is collected in your sinuses to drain downwards and away from your head.

 You can get a lot of quick pain relief from acupressure without having to always reach for your bottle of pills when you feel like you are getting a case of sinusitis.
 All you need to do is simply apply a little bit of pressure on the right points using your fingers and sometimes your tongue so that you can draw out the fluid that is causing you the discomfort and blockage and clear your head.

-If you have allergies that are bothering you, try to rinse using a neti pot, that will push the pressure into your sinuses and keep them moist while also removing any allergens that may be causing the irritation like pollen or animal dander for example.
+If you have allergies that are bothering you, try to rinse using a neti pot, which will push the pressure into your sinuses and keep them moist while also removing any allergens that may be causing the irritation like pollen or animal dander for example.
 You can try a rinse kit or even a ceramic or stainless steel neti pot, but make sure that you use bottled or boiled water when you are rinsing.

-Learning about acupressure can actually come in handy for your daily lives as much as it would work out as a career choice for you.
+Learning about acupressure can come in handy for your daily lives as much as it would work out as a career choice for you.
 There are many accredited acupressure courses on Study 365 that can teach you the basics and the in-depth components of this therapeutic method.
 Our acupressure online courses are industry recognised and come with certifications that are awarded by reputed and regulated awarding bodies as well.

 If you want to know what courses we have for you, check our Acupressure Online Course Library for more information and pick the course that you feel will suit you the best.